-- More than 100 floats, marching bands, and walking groups take part in the parade each year?
+- As many as 100 floats, marching bands, and walking groups traditionally take part in the parade each year?

 - The Royale Greater Moncton Santa Claus Parade is a non-profit, volunteer-based event that incorporates three municipalities, the business community, and hundreds of community members?